“A few thoughts on art:

 If it makes you want to make things, cherish it forever."

-Josseline Black works where art advising, academic research, writing, and curatorial practice intersect in power.
-Her approach is grounded in rigorous scholarship, close looking, and cultural awareness, allowing her to move fluently between artists, collectors, and institutions.
+Josseline Black operates at the charged intersection of art advising, critical research, writing, and curatorial practice, where aesthetics are inseparable from structures of power.
+Her work is anchored in rigorous scholarship, sustained attention, and a politically attuned cultural literacy, enabling her to navigate—critically and strategically—between artists, collectors, and institutions.

 BOOK AN ENCOUNTER: